 Don’t rush!
 To protect your child, keep them rear-facing for as long as possible, at least until age 2.
-The old “1 year and 20lbs” milestone is no longer the recommended standard.
+The old “1 year and 20 pounds” milestone is no longer the recommended standard.

 Unfortunately, it takes time for state laws to catch up with best practice safety recommendations.
 All major safety organizations along with the American Academy of Pediatrics recommend this new guideline.